blechdom/node-grpc-web/README.md

 1. [Enable the Google Cloud Speech API API][enable_api].

 1. [Set up authentication with a service account][auth] so you can access the API from your local workstation.
+This may require copying a service JSON file from the GPC credentials page and exorting the GOOGLE_APPLICATION_CREDENTIALS path to the JSON file prior to running the node server.

 1. Clone this Repo.